Ben Pacheco – Director

 Since what time, Pliking has contributed more than 4600 volunteer hours to the Ogden area and picked up more than a thousand large bags of trash.
 The hours contributed directly to Ogden City, valued at $23.50 an hour, have been used for matching grants to help build new trails, such as Stairway to Harrison and the Trackline Bike Park.

 When the nation shut down in March 2020 because of COVID, cleanup activities halted for a season.
 However, Pliking Inc. soon developed new programs to continue cleaning trails safely, which was especially important because more people than ever were visiting the trails and parks.
 The organization provided free socially-distanced delivery of grabbers, gloves and trash bags to interested individuals and families.
 The Pliking 27 Challenge started July 24 of that year, providing prizes for pliking the 27 trails on Ogden City’s trails map.
 As restrictions eased, Pliking Inc. provided sanitized equipment and masks to business groups, and resumed events with only a few volunteers.

 On April 16, 2021, Pliking, Inc. was awarded the WSU (Weber State University) Presidential Award for Community Engagement because of their work with students, especially in providing volunteer opportunities during the pandemic.

-Pliking has spread east and south with the addition of the Keep Gastonia Beautiful pliking program in North Carolina, and the Pliking Club of Salt Lake.
+Pliking has spread east and south with the addition of the Keep Gastonia Beautiful pliking program in North Carolina, the Pliking Club of Salt Lake, and events near Idaho Falls.
 Pliking Inc. has partnered with several trails and environmental organizations, including Clean Trails, Ogden Trails Network, Trails Foundation of Northern Utah and the GOAL Foundation.
-Future plans include a school Pliking program.